-- (1) The Master's examination consists of: - 1. successful completion of the examinations for the modules and courses listed in Appendix 1, - 2. the Master's colloquium and the Master's thesis. - (2) The examinations referred to in paragraph 1, item 1 are taken as an integrated part of the respective lectures or courses.
+- (1) The Master's examination consists of: - 1. successful completion of the courses listed in Appendix 1, - 2. successful completion of the examinations for the modules and courses for the minor subject, - 3. the Master's thesis, - 4. the final oral examination. - (2) The examinations referred to in paragraph 1 item 1 are taken as an integrated part of the respective lectures or courses.
 They may be in written or oral form.
-The lecturer responsible for a lecture or course determines the nature and duration of the integrated examination and provides this information no later than at the beginning of the lecture or course. - (3) The components of the Master's examination must be taken in the following order:

-examinations completed during the course of study (paragraph 1, number 1), Master's colloquium and Master's thesis (paragraph 1, number 3).
+The lecturer responsible for a course determines the nature and duration of the examination components and provides this information no later than at the beginning of the course.
+For examinations in the minor subject, the respective programme rules and regulations apply. - (3) The components of the Master's examination must be taken in the following order: - examinations completed during the course of study (paragraph 1, item - 1) and examinations in the minor subject (paragraph 1, item 2) - Master's thesis (paragraph 1, item 3) - final oral examination (paragraph 1, item 4).